Good morning and happy Sunday to you.

 It feels really nice to take this moment, so I hope you do.

-A THANK YOU Recently I asked you to send me any ideas you had for upcoming newsletter topics.
+Recently I asked you to send me any ideas you had for upcoming newsletter topics.
 So many of you were kind enough respond, and I want to thank you all.
 You’ve given me so much to talk about, so I’ll address one per week in the order they were received:

-TOPIC #1 “Jim, can you please address the fear of running out of money in a field that’s so hard to find work?”
+“Jim, can you please address the fear of running out of money in a field that’s so hard to find work?”

 I’d love to.